KrzysiekGL/Transportowy-Kalkulator/example/README.md

-Example files with data a log file.
+Example files with data and the app log file.

 ---